hitbtc-com/hitbtc-api/README.md

 | LTCEUR | 0.1 LTC |	0.001 |
 | EURUSD | 1 EUR |	0.0001 |

+Size representation:
-Size values in messages are represented in lots.
+* Size values in streaming messages are represented in lots.
+* Size values in RESTful market data are represented in money (e.g. in coins or in USD).

 ## Market data RESTful API